 Getting Started

 This guide will walk you through creating your first Lokus plugin from scratch.
-By the end, you’ll have a working plugin that adds a custom command and UI panel to Lokus.
+By the end, you’ll have a working plugin that adds custom commands and interacts with the editor.

 Prerequisites